NFL Rumors: Rob Gronkowski’s Comeback Bid For This Season Is Officially Over

 The rumors of Rob Gronkowski returning to the New England Patriots this season will not come to pass.

-After months of speculation about whether the Hall of Fame-bound tight end would come out of his early retirement and come back to the Patriots for the stretch run, the window officially closed at the stroke of midnight on Sunday.
+After months of speculation about whether the Hall of Fame-bound tight end would abandon his early retirement and come back to the Patriots for the stretch run, the window officially closed at the stroke of midnight on Sunday.
 As CBS Sports reported, the deadline for Gronkowski returning ended on November 30, meaning he must spend the rest of the season out of football and any comeback would have to wait until 2020.

 Gronkowski announced back in March that he was hanging up his cleats, leading the Patriots to place him on the reserve/retired list.
 Teams are allowed to take players off the list up until December, but Gronkowski decided to stay on the sidelines.